top of page

 Mobile Commerce

 Mobile commerce, or m-commerce, is a significant trend in Japan, with a large portion of online shopping conducted via smartphones and tablets.
-In 2023, mobile commerce accounted for 57% of total e-commerce sales in Japan.
+In 2024, mobile commerce accounted for approximately 65% of total e-commerce transactions in Japan, driven by mobile-optimised platforms, digital wallets, and one-click checkout adoption.
 This trend is expected to continue, driven by the increasing use of mobile devices and advancements in mobile payment technologies.

 Cross-border E-commerce